yharuvi/data-science-assignment-task/README.md

 ## Bonus

 Show off your engineering skills.
-What steps would you take to productionize this model?
+What steps would you take to productionize the model?

 We have listed some ideas below, but we would love to see the steps you would take.
 * Wrap your model into an API and document your instructions on how to test it